April 18, 2014

 One thing you can do is know that you have no more physical options left.
 This understanding, this peace of mind if you will, will allow you to consider remaining options; diplomacy, negotiations, compromise, or, I hate to say this, a peaceful acceptance of death.

-We like to believe that everything is possible, but sometimes it is not.
+We like to believe that everything is possible, that is our modern attitude, the sky is the limit, "I'm going to live forever", but sometimes this is not the case.
 We live during pretty good times.
-In most places in the world we live the "American Dream" where ...if we work hard enough anything is possible, all our dreams can come true.
+In most places in the world, we live the "American Dream" where ...if we work hard enough anything is possible, all our dreams can come true.

 But this is still not always the case and during most of history was never the case.